usnationalarchives/social-media-strategy/pages/goal3.md

     <div class="panel-body">
       <p>Staff understand our audiences and go where those audiences are.
 We have compelling messaging across different formats so that our communications are targeted to the specific needs of each audience and platform.</p>

-      <p>Action: Content creators focus efforts on connecting with key audiences that are particularly active on social media and offer growth potential, including educators, history buffs, curious nerds, museum visitors, and genealogists.</p>
+      <p><b>Action:</b> Content creators focus efforts on connecting with key audiences that are particularly active on social media and offer growth potential, including educators, history buffs, curious nerds, museum visitors, and genealogists.</p>